adamhurm/nx-provisioner/README.md

 Quickly provision a modded switch with the newest bootloader, CFW, applications, and payloads.
 For a list of everything that is downloaded, see the [Projects](#Projects) section below.

+Check the GitHub Actions page artifact for releases I have tested.

 <br>

 ## Quickstart